-Design of steel towers using moment resisting frames or eccentric braced frames should be designed in accordance with prEN 1998-1-2:2022, 11.
+Design of steel towers using moment resisting frames or eccentric braced frames should be designed in accordance with EN 1998-1-2:—3, 11.

-The design of frames with concentric bracings should be in accordance with prEN 1998-1-2:2022, 11, and applying 10.6.3.1.
+The design of frames with concentric bracings should be in accordance with EN 1998-1-2:—3, 11, and applying 10.6.3.1.

 NOTE Figure 10.1 shows typical configurations of steel towers with concentric bracings.